The Last Five Years (film)

-The Last Five Years is a 2014 American musical romantic comedy-drama film written and directed by Richard Lagravenese.
+The Last Five Years is a 2014 American musical romantic comedy drama film written and directed by Richard LaGravenese.
 Based on Jason Robert Brown's musical of the same name, the film stars Anna Kendrick and Jeremy Jordan as married couple Cathy Hiatt and Jamie Wellerstein.

 It presents their relationship out of chronological order, in a nonlinear narrative.
 Cathy's songs begin after they have separated and move backwards in time to the beginning of their courtship, while Jamie's songs start when they have first met and proceeds through their crumbling marriage.

 The film premiered on September 7, 2014, in the Special Presentations section of the 2014 Toronto International Film Festival.
 The film was released in select theaters and on video on demand on February 13, 2015.

 Adaptation

 The musical, as presented on stage, is a two-person show, with no other actors besides the ones playing Jamie and Cathy.
 It consists almost exclusively of solo numbers; Jamie and Cathy alternate songs, do not share the other's time frame, almost never sing together and frequently are not even present while the other character unburdens themselves.
 This gives each character space to present their side of the story, biases and all.
-In adapting for film, LaGravanese made the decision to have the other character present for each monologue, and a few extra pieces of dialogue were added to certain scenes.
+In adapting for film, LaGravenese made the decision to have the other character present for each monologue, and a few extra pieces of dialogue were added to certain scenes.
 Apart from this, as well as a few of the lyrics being slightly altered, most of the music is exactly the same, and the order in which the songs are performed is identical to the stage show, with an addition of a drum track added to the original band lineup, which does not appear in the stage lineup.
 Additionally, a number of other actors appear in other parts, with cameos from both Betsy Wolfe and the composer of the show Jason Robert Brown, though Jordan and Kendrick still provide the bulk of the dialogue and all of the singing.